mattrglobal/docs-wallet-sdk/README.md

 4. Ensure multi-factor authentication (MFA) is configured on NPMJS Account.
 5. Create a personal access token [Create a personal access token](https://docs.npmjs.com/.creating-and-viewing-access-tokenshttps://docs.npmjs.com/creating-and-viewing-access-tokens).
 6. Supply the NPMJS (Node Package Manager for JavaScript) account name back to MATTR.
-7. MATTR will process the request and allow you to access the Wallet SDK if all the information is complete.
+7. MATTR will process the request and provision access to the MATTR Pi Wallet SDK if approved.

 > Please reach out to us in case you need any assistance [Get in touch](https://mattr.global/contact).